 Stock options are an often-used employee incentive in the tech

-company at a predetermined price, allowing them to participate in
+of the company at a predetermined price, allowing them to

-its future growth.
-There is no obligation for employees to exercise
+participate in its future growth.
+There is no obligation for

 Stock options are a great compensation tool for a few

-burn-rate is a key item to manage.
-By granting stock options, you
+is a key item to manage.
+By granting stock options, you can

-for this in Westjet ads as "Because owners care."
-The
+in Westjet ads as "Because owners care."
+The goal

-goal is to align an employee's interests with the
+is to align an employee's interests with the company's.

-company's.
-The employee will be motivated to make the company
+The employee will be motivated to make the company more

-exercising their stock options will actually be contributing cash
+stock options will actually be contributing cash to the company.

 When employees exercise their options, they become shareholders.